-5. Workers' Compensation Adjustments (WCA)
+5. Workers' Compensation Adjustments (Event Type WCKAJ)

-Workers' Compensation payment earnings code WCA only updates the current-year wage accumulators.
-Individuals who have been paid on taxable salary continuation will require an adjustment to reduce their Federal and State taxable wages.
-For 2020 W-2 adjustments, the WCA earnings code is only valid for use through December 22, 2020.
+Workers' Compensation payment earnings only updates the current-year wage accumulators.
+Individuals who have been paid on taxable salary continuation should use event type WCKPY which will make the compensation non-taxable.
+Districts that did not use WCKPY to pay individuals on a salary continuation will require an adjustment to reduce their Federal and State taxable wages.